- Undergraduate

 This page provides information on commonly available research opportunities.
 Interested students should meet with faculty to discuss various possibilities.

 At Dartmouth we have an outstanding faculty who are committed to their research and the insights it brings to all parts of their professional life.
 Creative ideas help generate new knowledge and new research directions, and help encourage students to think beyond the textbook.
 To this end, Dartmouth's Office of Undergraduate Research administers several forms of funding to support research and discovery.
-Click on the link to find out more about these resources.
+Click on the link above to find out more about these resources.

 The James O. Freedman Presidential Scholar Research Assistantship program is a Dartmouth-wide opportunity made available to all juniors who are in the top 40% of their class after their sophomore fall.
 The assistantship is two terms in length, and students selected into the program are expected to work 7-12 hours per week on their assistantship.
 A small stipend is provided and the possibility of academic credit exists.